Harshavardhan-Gowda19/WEC_Recruitment_Assignments/Tasks/ML-League_Tasks/README.md

-ML-LEAGUE Assignments:
 ---

-# ML-League_Assignment-1

-## Loan Repayment Prediction Model
+# ML-League Assignment 1: Loan Repayment Prediction Model

+## Overview

-In this project, I developed a model to predict the likelihood of loan repayment by assessing critical features like gender, age, and annual income.
-Using these features as a foundation, I analyzed the data to better understand the characteristics of individuals more likely to fulfill their repayment obligations.
+In this project, I built a model to predict whether someone is likely to repay a loan.
+The prediction is based on key characteristics like gender, age, and annual income to understand who’s more likely to keep up with loan payments.

 ### Key Features

-- **Demographic Attributes**: Gender and age were analyzed to identify trends related to repayment patterns, providing initial insights into borrower profiles.
-- **Income Levels**: Annual income plays a significant role in repayment capabilities, as it is directly correlated to financial stability.
+- **Demographics**: By looking at gender and age, I explored any patterns that might affect loan repayment.
+- **Income**: Annual income is essential since it reflects a person's financial stability, which is linked to their ability to repay loans.
-- **Credit Scores**: The model incorporates three crucial features, *source_score_1*, *source_score_2*, and *source_score_3*, which function similarly to traditional credit scores.
-These scores serve as core indicators for evaluating a candidate’s repayment likelihood and proved essential in distinguishing high-risk individuals.
+- **Credit Scores**: I included three key score features (*source_score_1*, *source_score_2*, and *source_score_3*).
+These work similarly to credit scores, giving insights into the likelihood of repayment.
+They turned out to be very useful in identifying higher-risk individuals.

-### Model and Performance
+### Model and Results

-The model is built using a **Support Vector Machine (SVM)**, which achieved a commendable accuracy of **96%**.
-This strong performance underscores the model's effectiveness in assessing loan repayment probability based on selected features.
-The breakthrough came with the inclusion of the *source_score* columns, which provided critical insights akin to CIBIL scores used by banks to gauge creditworthiness.
+Using a **Support Vector Machine (SVM)** model, I achieved a strong accuracy of **96%**.
+This accuracy highlights how important the credit score columns are, acting much like a bank’s CIBIL score to predict loan repayment.

 ---
-# ML-League_Assignment-2

-## Malware Detection Model
+# ML-League Assignment 2: Malware Detection Model

-This project involves building a classification model aimed at detecting malware, leveraging a dataset that unfortunately exhibits significant class imbalance.
-Due to this imbalance, achieving high accuracy presented challenges, with the model’s accuracy ranging between **20% and 26%** despite various attempts to improve performance.
+## Overview

+This project focuses on creating a model to detect malware, but there’s a challenge: the dataset is highly imbalanced, with far fewer examples of malware than non-malware, making it tough for the model to perform well.

 ### Dataset and Challenges

-The dataset used for malware detection reflects a stark imbalance in class representation, which is common in real-world cybersecurity scenarios.
-Such imbalance can make it difficult for the model to accurately identify minority classes, leading to lower overall accuracy.
+The imbalance means the model finds it hard to detect malware accurately, as it’s trained on a lot more examples of non-malware than malware.
+This imbalance often results in lower accuracy.

 ### Model and Approach

-The model architecture here is simpler than others, focusing on efficiency while managing the limitations posed by the data.
-Various techniques, including resampling methods and class weights, were explored to mitigate the impact of imbalance, yet accuracy gains were constrained within a 20-26% range.
+To keep things simple, I built a straightforward model that focuses on efficiency.
+I tried techniques like adjusting class weights and resampling to handle the imbalance, but accuracy stayed between **20% and 26%**.
+This was a learning experience in how class imbalance affects model performance.

 ---
-Here's an enhanced README description for Assignment 3:

----

-# ML-League_Assignment-3

-## CNN Classification Model for Multi-Class Classification
+# ML-League Assignment 3: Multi-Class Classification with CNN

+## Overview

-This project involves building a Convolutional Neural Network (CNN) to classify data into **9 distinct classes**.
-While the model achieved an impressive **98% accuracy** on the training dataset, its performance on the validation dataset hovered around **60%**, suggesting a potential issue with overfitting.
+This project uses a Convolutional Neural Network (CNN) to classify images into **9 different classes**.
+The model performed well on the training set, achieving **98% accuracy**, but struggled with the validation set, where accuracy dropped to **60%**.

-### Model Architecture and Challenges
+### Model and Challenges

-The model was initially designed with a complex architecture to enhance its ability to learn intricate patterns within the data.
-However, this complexity likely contributed to overfitting, as evidenced by the substantial accuracy gap between training and validation sets.
-Given time constraints, reducing the model’s complexity wasn't feasible within this project phase, but it stands as a key area for future improvement.
+The model is quite complex to capture detailed patterns in the data, but this complexity may have caused overfitting, as shown by the gap between training and validation accuracy.
+Unfortunately, I didn’t have time to reduce the complexity, but this is definitely something to focus on for future improvement.

 ---